Teaching the Parent to Parent classes is a labor of love and a

 lived experience.
 If you are willing to share the teaching

-with someone who has AD/HD in the family, than we would love to
+with someone who has ADHD in the family, then we would love to

 family, you can then lend both perspectives to the classes.